define-private-public/stb_image-Nim/README.md

 Nim stb_image Wrapper
 =====================

+Please note before using this wrapper is that it is still in development.
+Though eventually it should be complete.

 This is a Nim wrapper of the stb_image single header file libraries (`stb_image.h`,`stb_image_write.h`, and `stb_image_resize.h`).
 It is still a work in progress, so all functions/features might not be fully exposed yet; do